nikolayvutov/CSharp/README.md

 # CSharp
-CSharp projects, exercises and exams from the university.
+C# projects, exercises and exams from the university.

 Working with: